Skip to main content

 Glorya Bolden, Founder

-A Message from our Founder:
+A Message from our Founder

 On March 11, 2019, my youngest daughter passed away from kidney failure and I became a mom again of her 4 children.
 Not much later, I learned that grandparents who accept the responsibility of raising their grandchildren is a growing phenomenon globally.
 The Grandparents Community Network was formed August 22, 2022 (as a 501(c)(3).
+Our focus is directly on the children and youth being raised by grandparents and kin.

 The Solution and Impact